dhj03/stroams/README.md

-# Streams
+# Stroams

 ## Introduction

-Streams is a messaging platform application, similar to Messenger.
+Stroams is a messaging platform application, similar to Messenger.
 It allows users to send DMs, create channels, invite other users to them, and post messages in them.

 ## Running the Program